linehanMatt/tmp-content/blog/six-things-to-do-before-you-sell-data.md

 tags: ['data economy', 'distribute']
 authorSlug: 'nick-jordan'
 ---
-#### Build out a data monetization practice that maximizes revenue while minimizing time and effort.
+#### Build out a data monetization practice that maximizes revenue while minimizing time and effort

 Companies are realizing that their data as an asset has intrinsic value.
 With that realization often comes the desire to create a data monetization business to turn that valuable asset into revenue.